 4D Farm // Weatherford

-What to know: Join 4D Farm to cut your own Leyland Cypress or “Blue Ice” Arizona Cypress before they run out—which may be as early as the second week of December.
-After doing the hard work, hop on a tractor to enjoy the farm by hayride, or warm up in the store with complimentary cookies and cider.
-Outside food welcome, but please leave pets at home.
+What to know: Venture out to 4D Farm to cut your own Leyland Cypress or “Blue Ice” Arizona Cypress or choose a pre-cut Fraser fir.
+After doing the hard work, hop on the tractor-pulled hayride, or shop the artisan market, and warm up in the store with complimentary hot cocoa and cookies.
+Come on Saturday, Dec.
+4 to visit with Santa from 1–3pm.

 Haynie’s Green Acres // Crowley